Qiucha/IPcam-Cat-Detection/README.md

 ```shell
 conda activate ipcd; pip install -r requirement.txt
 ```
-Note that this would install all the packages with specific version, if indicated, in the [requirement.txt](requirement.txt).
+> Note that this would install all the packages with specific version with the dependencies, in the [requirement.txt](requirement.txt).

-### Step.2 Create `.env` files in home directory of this project and `ntfy-docker` respectively.
+### Step 2.
+Create `.env` files in home directory of this project and `ntfy-docker` respectively.
 #### (Optional/Recommended) Use [`utils/__env_gen__.py`](utils/__env_gen__.py) for creating formatted `.env` files
 head to the home directory of the project in terminal and execute the following command:
 ```shell